jkeiththomson/frontend-nanodegree-arcade-game/README.md

 These enhancements have been added to the game (beyond the minimum spec):

-- There are sound effects for moving player, reaching water, collecting gem, hitting bug, game over
+- There are sound effects for changing avater, moving player, reaching water, collecting gem, hitting bug, game over
 - You can mute the sound effects by checking the checkbox in the "Game Over" dialog
 - Cycle through player avatars by pressing "Home" button on keyboard
 - Gems appear randomly and collecting them earns extra points